alvinwong7/dirha/README.md

-# thesis
+# Speech Recognition

-Just some code I wrote for my thesis
+Some code I wrote for my thesis.